testcontainers/testcontainers-java/README.md

 # Test Containers

+*This is alpha-grade and probably not ready for real-world use yet*

 Test Containers is a Java library aimed at making it easier to test components or systems that interact with databases and other containerized things.
 Compared with other approches, Test Containers is intended to achieve a better balance between compatibility, speed, and overhead of external management.

 Test Containers uses Docker to provide lightweight, throwaway instances of real databases and web servers for use in your tests.